vsoch/askci/paper/paper.md

 ### Version Control

-In that each article, a concept or idea, is maintained under version control [@github], this means that a history is kept for all changes over time pertaining to it's development.
+In that each article, a concept or idea, is maintained under version control [@github], this means that a history is kept for all changes over time pertaining to its development.
 If an AskCI Server itself were to go away for any reason, the repositories and knowledge would live on, and could easily be imported into another deployment.